 React State Management Libraries 2024

-A comprehensive list of the top libraries for managing state in React(Apr 24, 2024)
+A comprehensive list of the top libraries for managing state in React(2024/11)

 React State Management is a process of managing and updating the state that is used to render the UI components.
 React State Management Libraries are tools that help components to be reused easily, improves application performance.
 Some react state management library supports features like state immutability, and simplified data flow.
 React native state management is often used to handle complex user interactions and data flows, such as user input, API requests, and internal state.
-React Native is becoming a popular choice for building mobile applications.
-State management libraries like Redux are adding support for React Native, enabling developers to share code between web and mobile applications.
+There are various react state management libraries, including Redux, MobX, Recoil, ect.
+Some of state management libraries can help components accessing data in a predictable way.

 Trends of React State Management Libraries